brainhub/modsqr/README.md

 - `Nl` - the size of the    modulus
 - `state` - the created object

-The function initializes the state, doing all needed pre-calculations specific to `N`.
+The function initializes the state, doing all needed pre-calculations that are specific to `N`.

 ### sqr_calculate
 Takes five arguments: